 - Vetting should be done minimally and in the least intrusive way.
 Make sure vetting records are deleted after six months.

-3) DO collect and store employee records carefully
+Collect and store employee records carefully

 - Keep track of work devices by warning employees not to leave devices unattended, and encourage them to report lost or stolen mobile devices straight away so you can address it

-- Carry out background checks on staff that have access to employee data e.g. by checking references
+- Carry out background checks on staff that have access to employee data

 - Inform interviewers that a candidate may have the right to see their interview notes, and how to store this data